nesquena/gitdocs/README.md

  - A web front-end UI for file uploading and editing of files (with rich text editor and syntax highlighting)
  - Local-area peer-to-peer syncing, avoid 'polling' in cases where we can using a messaging protocol.
  - Click-to-share instant access granting file access to users using a local tunnel or other means.
- - Better conflict-resolution behavior on updates (maintain both versions of a file)
  - Support for linux and windows platforms (coming soon), and maybe android and iOS as well?

 ## Prior Projects